jquery/learn.jquery.com/page/plugins/advanced-plugin-concepts.md

 ```
 jQuery.fn.superGallery = function( options ) {

-  // Bob"s default settings:
+	// Bob's default settings:
 	var defaults = {
-    textColor : "#000",
+		textColor: "#000",
-    backgroundColor : "#FFF",
+		backgroundColor: "#fff",
-    fontSize : "1em",
+		fontSize: "1em",
-    delay : "quite long",
+		delay: "quite long",
-    getTextFromTitle : true,
+		getTextFromTitle: true,
-    getTextFromRel : false,
+		getTextFromRel: false,
-    getTextFromAlt : false,
+		getTextFromAlt: false,
-    animateWidth : true,
+		animateWidth: true,
-    animateOpacity : true,
+		animateOpacity: true,
-    animateHeight : true,
+		animateHeight: true,
-    animationDuration : 500,
+		animationDuration: 500,
-    clickImgToGoToNext : true,
+		clickImgToGoToNext: true,
-    clickImgToGoToLast : false,
+		clickImgToGoToLast: false,
-    nextButtonText : "next",
+		nextButtonText: "next",
-    previousButtonText : "previous",
+		previousButtonText: "previous",
-    nextButtonTextColor : "red",
+		nextButtonTextColor: "red",
-    previousButtonTextColor : "red"
+		previousButtonTextColor: "red"
 	};

 	var settings = $.extend( {}, defaults, options );

 	return this.each(function() {
 		// Plugin code would go here...
 	});

 };
 ```

-The first thing that probably comes to your mind (ok, maybe not the first) is the prospect of how huge this plugin must be to accommodate such a level of customization.
+The first thing that probably comes to your mind (OK, maybe not the first) is the prospect of how huge this plugin must be to accommodate such a level of customization.
 The plugin, if it weren't fictional, would probably be a lot larger than necessary.
 There are only so many kilobytes people will be willing to spend!

 Now, our friend Bob thinks this is all fine; in fact, he's quite impressed with the plugin and its level of customization.
 He believes that all the options make for a more versatile solution, one which can be used in many different situations.

 Sue, another friend of ours, has decided to use this new plugin.
 She has set up all of the options required and now has a working solution sitting in front of her.
 It's only five minutes later, after playing with the plugin, that she realizes the gallery would look much nicer if each image's width were animated at a slower speed.
 She hastily searches through Bob's documentation but finds no *animateWidthDuration* option!

-###Do you see the problem?
+### Do You See The Problem?

 It's not really about how many options your plugin has; but what options it has!

 Bob has gone a little over the top.
 The level of customization he's offering, while it may seem high, is actually quite low, especially considering all the possible things one might want to control when using this plugin.
 Bob has made the mistake of offering a lot of ridiculously specific options, rendering his plugin much more difficult to customize!

-###A better model
+### A Better Model

 So it's pretty obvious: Bob needs a new customization model, one which does not relinquish control or abstract away the necessary details.